Treamo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that print "Hello, World"
+A script that print Hello, World.